 Addiction affects the entire family.
-It can be difficult to watch a loved one repeatedly put themselves in danger, and people who have an addicted family member often feel a mixture of fear and frustration.
+It can be challenging to watch a loved one repeatedly put themselves in danger, and people who have an addicted family member may feel a mixture of fear and frustration.
 The emotional stress of addiction often leaves family members feeling helpless.
 It can be beneficial to try a family therapy program in these situations.
 Vertava Health offers addiction therapy that provide family counseling to help the person suffering from addiction, alongside their family members.

 Addiction is a disease that affects more than just the person who has it.
 Working with a trained professional can ease the burden that family members often carry alone.
 To learn more, please get in touch with Vertava Health today at 888.601.8693.

 What Is Family Therapy?

 Another form of family therapy is an intervention.
-If the person suffering from addiction is resistant to a rehab program, treatment specialists may recommend using intervention services.
+If the person suffering from addiction is resistant to a rehab program, treatment specialists may recommend intervention services.
 This involves meeting with a trained professional who specializes in the areas of family dynamics and conversations about addiction.

-How Is Family Therapy Integrated Into Treatment Programs?
+How Is Family Therapy Integrated into Treatment Programs?

 Our counselors work with families to help them build skills such as:

-Benefits Of Family Therapy In Drug And Alcohol Rehab Programs
+Benefits of Family Therapy in Drug and Alcohol Rehab Programs

 Setting Clear Treatment Goals

 Family therapy explores the root causes that often fuel addiction.
-Early on in the therapy sessions, trained counselors help families to identify personal and collective goals.
+Early in the therapy sessions, trained counselors help families identify personal and collective goals.
 When emotions run high, therapists can guide the family back to their original purpose.

 The purpose of family therapy is always to bring the family back in line with their identified goal.
-Often, these goals include recovery for the person who has an addiction, and emotional healing for the family as a whole.
+Often, these goals include recovery for the person who has an addiction and emotional healing for the family as a whole.

-Personal And Family Wellness
+Personal and Family Wellness

-Addiction affects the entire family, and can leave painful emotional scars in its wake.
+Addiction affects the entire family and can leave painful emotional scars in its wake.
 Family therapy sessions are structured to attend to the needs of each member of the family system.
-Emotional needs may arise such as the desire to forgive, accept, or move on.
+Emotional needs may arise, such as the desire to forgive, accept, or move on.